 Contact the Alvin Sherman Library or call James Hutchens at (954) 262-4648.

 The NSU Department of Athletics, it’s student-athletes, staff members and administrators participate and partner with various community groups to provide support to those in need, fulfilling the philosophy of being an NCAA Division II member institution as well as one of the fundamental core values of the university.
 Below is only a partial list of the many community activities NSU athletics is involved in.

-Contact NSU Athletics or call Brian "Keith" Smith at (954) 262-8261.
+Contact Finance or call Elizabeth Guimaraes at (954) 262-5271.

 The mission of NSU Art Museum is to provide exceptional opportunities to access, learn from and be inspired by the highest level of visual artistic expression throughout time and from around the world, and to engage a wide audience by offering diverse and innovative exhibitions, dynamic education and public programs, and by developing an exceptional collection, and fostering original research and intellectual inquiry.

 In addition to our international exhibition program, the Museum offers lectures and art talks, visual arts performances, book discussions and book signings, wine tastings, art classes, education programs for children ages 5-10, etc., to Museum members and the community.
 Some of our community collaborations include: